qbecky/qbecky.github.io/README.md

 git branch -d gh-pages
 ```
 and then run the above command again.
 [This is probably not the best way to fix this...]

+## Adding a paper

+In order to add a paper from a list of publications, you must:
+- Add an entry to `data/paper_data.json` following the existing entries.
+The paths must be given relative to the position of `index.html` or `paper_pages/` depending on the field.
+- Add the associated material in a new folder in `papers/` with the same name as the one given in `data/paper_data.json` in the field `"project_name"`.
+- Run `public/src/py/static_page_generator.py` with the conda environment activated `conda activate web_env`.
+Be careful with the flag `--erase existing` and specify the list of project pages you would like to update.